A fashion Lookbook is a catalogue of well-styled images that convey the essence of your brand through creative storytelling.

 The costs incurred for a digital lookbook are much lower than its printed counterpart.

-How is a Linesheet Different from a Lookbook
+The difference between a Linesheet and a Lookbook

-A line sheet is a sales tool created with the sole purpose of helping retail buyers to place orders of your designs.
+A line sheet is a sales tool created with the sole purpose of helping retail buyers place orders for your designs.

-They should contain style names, season, wholesale prices, size runs, available colours/patterns, materials, and suggested retail prices (though keep in mind, if your target market is North America, that including retail prices in linesheets is not as common as it is in Europe).
+- The suggested retail prices (though keep in mind, if your target market is North America, that including retail prices in line sheets is not as common as it is in Europe).

 A branded fashion lookbook, on the other hand, should be used to promote your brand aesthetic.
 Considering that you will probably produce a lookbook every season, it’s important to keep your Brand Identity consistent, with a story that flows.